joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 NaN
 ```

 This is a little more tricky - since the `+` operator is used to add numbers as well as concatenate strings, it does the conversion from number to string for us.
-But with the `-` operator, it doesn't know what to do, so the result is `Not A Number`
+But with the `-` operator, it doesn't know what to do, so the result is `Not A Number`. (_Because JS is a quirky language there are some exceptions like subtracting a number from a string number.
+"55" - 5 evaluates to 50._)

 ## Truthy and Falsy